mBrandt85/cygni/README.md

 nodejs.org

 > A single instance of Node.js runs in a single thread.
 To take advantage of multi-core systems, the user will sometimes want to launch a cluster of Node.js processes to handle the load.

+For more scalability options, setup load balancing in Nginx.
+Upgrade server plan.